LaunchCode-Education-Archived/csharp-web-development/src/chapters/control-flow-and-collections/conditionals.rst

 Many C-based languages utilize switch statements.
 However, not all languages share the same behavior when it comes to **fallthrough**.
 Fallthrough is what happens when a ``break`` statement is omitted and is described in detail in this article on `switch statements <https://en.wikipedia.org/wiki/Switch_statement#Fallthrough>`_.
-In C#, you will experience a runtime error if any cases do not contain the necessary break statement, unless, that case is left entirely blank.
+In C#, you can take advantage of fallthrough behavior in specific circumstances with blank cases.
 If the behavior we want matches for two cases, then we can take advantage of this fallthrough action.

 .. admonition:: Example